Nuremberg U-Bahn: Model S

+Adopted plan

-In the end, the model R turned out to be the most useful of the four models in terms of urban planning, operational engineering and development possibilities.
+In the end, the model R was deemed to be the most useful of the four models in terms of urban planning, operational engineering and development possibilities.
 It was slightly modified and formed the basis of the "Nuremberg General Transit Plan" (GNVP) adopted on 8 September 1971 by the City Council.
 The planned metro network should thereafter consist of the three main lines, out of which the lines U2 and U3 should receive branching possibilities at the stations Friedrich-Ebert-Platz (direction Thon), Rathenauplatz (direction Erlenstegen), Steinbühl (direction Gartenstadt) and Schlachthof (direction Gebersdorf).